 Photography is what brought me home; its what healed me.

-By telling your story...the story of your family, or your wedding day..
+And by telling your story...the story of your family, or your wedding day..
 I’ve found what’s true for me, that being a storyteller matters to me.
-And here’s the cliche-ist of all cliche’s,
+And I'm about to be cliché yet again, and its the cliche-ist of all cliche’s,